KashyapBhat/MyPathTowardsDataScience/README.md

 # MyPathTowardsDataScience

-## What
 Just a place where I can gather my learnings and keep it safe.

-## Why Github
 This might help others who are keen about data science.

-## How
-Will add all my findings here in this repo.
-It can be good articles, good videos, good projects and also projects that I will be working on.
+Will keep all my findings here in this repo.
+It can be good articles, good videos, projects that I will be working on.

 ## My Projects

 #### [Automated paper evaluation](https://github.com/KashyapBhat/AumatedPaperEvaluation):
 An application to help teachers evaluate examination papers easily using the power of Machine Learning.

-## Projects

 ## Best articles I found on web
   1. [Highest rated ML](https://towardsdatascience.com/highest-rated-ml-projects-on-github-694486293512)